 – Jeff Foster –

 Below is an interview of Jeff Foster you can watch.
 Here is the link to another interview of Jeff.

 This site is a gift to the oneness phenomenon that is happening around the world in these times.
 As we see it, a real connection with the divine can never be organized…it is happening within.
 And OnenessForAll.com is a free space with no organization behind it.
 This site is dedicated to the divine…We pray for it to be full of grace and a portal for the divine to reach as many as possible with love, joy, bliss and freedom.

 Ms. Karen Armstrong is a very eminent scholar, researcher, author, and lecturer on the subjects of religion and comparative religion.
 She is truly remarkable, fabulously brilliant and wholly passionate with respect to her life’s work and accomplishments and her scholarly reflections and views.
 If you have not yet discovered her, here is your chance.

 The following noteworthy neuroscientists are honored and recommended here for their pioneering contributions in using science to break new ground in our understanding and appreciation of higher spirituality.

 Enjoy this lengthy interview of brain stroke survivor Dr. Jean Bolte Taylor by Oprah Winfrey.

-You can read more about Dr. Taylor at our site on The Science Connection.
+You can read more about Dr. Taylor at our site’s The Science Connection on The Brain.